 - Bycatch, WWF Pacific

-- Birdlife International has developed a set of 15 seabird bycatch mitigation fact sheets (2014).
-Fact sheets applicable to the Western and Central Pacific longline fisheries are:
+- A set of 15 fact sheets on decreasing seabird bycatch, Birdlife International, 2014.
+The fact sheets that apply to the Western and Central Pacific longline fisheries are:

-- Pelagic longline: Streamers (vessels ≥ 35 metres)
+Pelagic longline: Streamer lines (vessels < 35 metres)

 - Redevelopment of the Bycatch Management Information System, WCPFC, 2015

 - Proposal for a bycatch data exchange protocol (BDEP) among regional fisheries management organisations, WCPFC, 2015